List of shade loving plants

 Star Jasmine – Trachelospermum jasminoides

 It is a fast-growing evergreen vine that will do well in partial shade.
-It does not mind the hot southwest weather but it will do better in shade.
-Do water consistently during the summer months as it is not a drought-tolerant vine.
+It does not mind the hot southwest weather, but it will do better in shade.
+Water consistently during the summer months, as it is not a drought-tolerant vine.
 A very fragrant white flower that will bloom from spring until early summer.
 You can also use it as ground cover.
 It will do excellent in a container with some type of support.

 Vinca Vine Catharanthus roseus Periwinkle